 1. In people, adult flukes release eggs through the bile ducts into the intestine.
 Fluke eggs are passed in stool (feces).

-7. In the intestine, the cysts release the larvae.
+5. In the intestine, the larvae leave the cysts.

-8. The larvae move through the wall of the intestine into the abdominal cavity and liver, then to the bile ducts.
-There, they develop into adult flukes, which produce eggs.
+6. The larvae travel back up the intestine into the bile duct and then into the liver or gallbladder.
+There, they develop into adults and produce eggs.

 Image from the Centers for Disease Control and Prevention, Global Health, Division of Parasitic Diseases and Malaria.